 - Assignment and Subletting The Landlord’s Consent: Practice and Procedure under Section 23 of the Landlord and Tenant Act, The Advocates’ Quarterly, Vol. 10, February 1989

 - Rule 31.06 of the Rules of Civil Procedure: Should Parties be Obliged to Provide Summaries of Witnesses Evidence at Trial, The Advocates’ Quarterly, Vol. 10, May 1989

 - Legal Secretaries and the Conflict of Interest Rule, The Advocates’ Quarterly, Vol. 14, July 1992

 - Is an Interlocutory Injunction Available to Enforce a Positive Operating Covenant in a Lease, The Advocates’ Quarterly, v.
 16, 1994

 - Assessment of Damages for Solicitors’ Negligence in Real Estate Transactions, The Advocates’ Quarterly, Vol. 18, 1996 (Co-author)

 - Why Hypothesis Should Not Replace History: Admissibility of Hindsight in Damage Claims, The Journal of Business Valuation, 1997

 - The Role of Anger in Mediation, The Advocates’ Quarterly, 2014

-Irvin’s passions include co-ed softball, skiing at Alpine Ski Club near Collingwood, cycling, and their two dogs, Kokamo and Slurpee.
+Irvin’s passions include co-ed softball, skiing at Alpine Ski Club near Collingwood, cycling, and his dog, Kokamo.
 Irvin also plays hockey as a goaltender two nights a week.